Linaro/website/_posts/2013/12/2013-12-02-linaro-13-11-released.markdown

 ### USING THE OPEN EMBEDDED-BASED IMAGES

-With the Linaro provided downloads and with ARM’s Fast Models virtual platform, you may boot a virtual ARMv8 system and run 64-bit binaries.
+With the Linaro provided downloads and with Arm’s Fast Models virtual platform, you may boot a virtual Armv8 system and run 64-bit binaries.
 For more information please see:

   * [/engineering/armv8](/initiatives/armv8/)